Huntington's disease

 No cure for HD is known, and full-time care is required in the later stages.
 Treatments can relieve some symptoms and possibly improve quality of life.
 The best evidence for treatment of the movement problems is with tetrabenazine.
 HD affects about 4 to 15 in 100,000 people of European descent.
-It is rare among the Finnish and Japanese, while the occurrence rate in Africa is unknown.
+It is rare among the Finnish and the Japanese, while the incidence in Africa is unknown.
 The disease affects males and females equally.
-Complications such as pneumonia, heart disease, and physical injury from falls reduce life expectancy; although fatal aspiration pneumonia is commonly cited as the ultimate cause of death for those with the condition.
+Complications such as pneumonia, heart disease, and physical injury from falls reduce life expectancy; fatal aspiration pneumonia is commonly cited as the ultimate cause of death for those with the condition.
 Suicide is the cause of death in about 9% of cases.
 Death typically occurs 15–20 years from when the disease was first detected.

-The earliest known description of the disease was in 1841 by American physician Charles Oscar Waters.
-The condition was described in further detail in 1872 by American physician George Huntington.
+The earliest known description of the disease was in 1841 by the American physician Charles Oscar Waters.
+The condition was described in further detail in 1872 by the American physician George Huntington.
 The genetic basis was discovered in 1993 by an international collaborative effort led by the Hereditary Disease Foundation.
-Research and support organizations began forming in the late 1960s to increase public awareness, provide support for individuals and their families and promote research.
+Research and support organizations began forming in the late 1960s to increase public awareness, provide support for the afflicted and their families, and promote research.
 Research directions include determining the exact mechanism of the disease, improving animal models to aid with research, testing of medications and their delivery to treat symptoms or slow the progression of the disease, and studying procedures such as stem-cell therapy with the goal of replacing damaged or lost neurons.